Library Bulletin

 Catchwords

-ADMINISTRATIVE LAW - Judicial Review - Appeal from decision of Victorian Civil and Administrative Tribunal - Whether the Tribunal erred in statutory construction - Consideration of a jurisdictional question - Power to consider alternative use of land - Questions of law and fact - Dispute between developer and Wyndham City Council - Town planning - Generally in accordance principles - Precinct Structure Plan - Development Contributions Plan - Meaning of 'potential'.
+ADMINISTRATIVE LAW - Judicial Review - Appeal from decision of Victorian Civil and Administrative Tribunal - Whether the Tribunal erred in statutory construction - Consideration of a jurisdictional question - Power to consider alternative use of land - Questions of law and fact - Dispute between developer and Wyndham City Council - Town planning - Generally in accordance principles - Precinct structure plan - Development Contributions Plan - Meaning of 'potential'.

 Mazi v Kao (No 2) (Notice of Rent Increase) [2025] VSC 598 (Opens in a new tab/window)